nplasencia/OOP_tutorial/1. OOP from zero/2. Encapsulation, getters and setters/README.md

 # Notes of this lesson

-__Encapsulation__ is one of the most important features in POO.
+__Encapsulation__ is one of the most important features in OOP.
 With encapsulation we can protect and hide information, preventing any unexpected change.

 Every property inside a class could be _public_, _private_ or _protected_.